-To configure eBGP, an extra column to the existing BGP neighbors section is added to configure neighbor AS number.
-The existing configurations are pre-populated to this field with the local AS number when you import previous configuration using the SD-WAN 9.2 configuration editor.
+To configure eBGP, an extra column to the existing BGP neighbors section is added to configure the neighbor AS number.
+The existing configurations are pre-populated to this field with the local AS number when you import the previous configuration using the SD-WAN 9.2 configuration editor.

 The neighbor configuration also has an optional advanced section (expandable row) where you can add Policies for each neighbor.

 With this option, you can add network objects and add a configured BGP policy for that network object.
 This is similar to creating a route map and ACL to match certain routes and configuring BGP attributes for that neighbor.
 You can specify the direction to indicate if this policy is applied for incoming or outgoing routes.

 The default policy is to <accept> all routes.
 Accept and reject policies are defaults and cannot be modified.

 You have the ability to match routes based on Network address (destination address), AS Path, Community string and assign a policy and select direction for the policy to be applied.